Some Theaters Showing Royal Wedding On The Big Screen

 “Really, they’re showing the royal wedding at movie theaters?
 Now that’s gonna be cool,” said David Kim of Somerdale.

-“That’s a wonderful idea I’m sure people are gonna love that,” said Lesley Wilson.
+“That’s a wonderful idea, I’m sure people are gonna love that,” said Lesley Wilson.

 Cinemark in Somerdale is one of those theaters preparing for a 10 a.m. showing.
 Ticket prices are $10 for the experience.

 “They’re changing everything around, all the traditions are not there.
-They don’t care they’re in love and I believe in love,” said Barbara Hawkins.
+They don’t care, they’re in love and I believe in love,” said Barbara Hawkins.

 If you can’t get to the theater, others are planning their own watch party.